-Radiotherapy uses the radiation energy from machine-generate particles and radioactive materials to precisely target and kill tumours.
+Radiotherapy uses the radiation energy from machine-generated particles and radioactive materials to precisely target and kill tumours.
 Radiotherapy typically refers to 'external beam' radiotherapy, where patients are treated with X-rays beamed into the body, most often created by a machine called a linear accelerator (LINAC).
 A newer type of external beam radiotherapy called proton beam therapy, which uses proton particles instead of X-rays, has also started being used in the UK for patients with very specific cancers.

-Meanwhile, brachytherapy is a type of internal radiotherapy, where radioactive materials called radioisotopes are inserted inside a patient to kill cancer cells.
+Brachytherapy is a type of internal radiotherapy, where radioactive materials called radioisotopes are inserted inside a patient to kill cancer cells.
 Examples include using radioiodine to treat thyroid cancer and iridium to treat cervical cancer.